Selene (Underworld): Backstory

 As revealed in the first & second films, Selene is born to a Hungarian family; her father, mother, her older sister Cecilia, and her baby twin nieces.
 Selene is estimated to have been born around the year 1383.

 At some point, Selene's father is approached by a powerful warlord named Viktor with a commission to design and build a prison.
-According to the novelisations, Selene's father is well known as both a stone mason and blacksmith; and the commission involves the excavation of a new dungeon and prison under a fortress of Viktor's, as well as striking two unique keys for one cell in particular.
-Selene is around 6-7-years-old when work on the prison is completed.
+According to the novelisations, Selene's father is well known as both a stone mason and a blacksmith, and the commission involves the excavation of a new dungeon and prison under a fortress of Viktor's, as well as striking two unique keys for one cell in particular.
+Selene is around 6–7 years old when work on the prison is completed.

-Seven years later, at around the age of 13 to 14 years, Selene becomes an aunt to her older sister's twin daughters.
+Seven years later, at around age 13 to 14, Selene becomes an aunt to her older sister's twin daughters.

 During the winter of Lucian's escape, about 6-years-later, Viktor fears that Lucian may know of William, the progenitor of all werewolves, (given that Lucian, whether he knew it or not, was now holding one of the keys to William's prison): To Keep the Location of William's prison a secret, Viktor kills everyone involved in the construction of the prison and anyone who may have visited or seen the fortress.
-One night, Viktor prowls into the farm of Selene's family, kills, and feeds upon them one-by-one.
-When he comes across Selene, however, he funds that he 'could not bear the thought of draining [her] dry', (as described by Kraven) '[Selene], who reminded him so much of his precious Sonja'.
+One night, Viktor prowls into the farm of Selene's family, kills, and feeds upon them one by one.
+When he comes across Selene, however, he finds that he 'could not bear the thought of draining [her] dry' (as described by Kraven) '[Selene], who reminded him so much of his precious Sonja'.

 That night, Viktor turns Selene into a vampire.
-She is 19 years old when turned.
+She is 19 years old when she is turned.
 He leads her to believe that the culprits of the murder of her family are Lycans and that Viktor saved her from them.
-He claims to have been tracking The Lycans when they led him to her family's farm.
+He claims he'd been tracking The Lycans when they led him to her family's farm.
 With the strength of a vampire, Viktor tells Selene, she can avenge them all.
 Selene is the only survivor to have walked through the corridors of the fortress.
-Viktor does not kill her because of her resemblance to his deceased daughter and his belief that she is much too young to remember where exactly the fortress' location is.
+Viktor does not kill her because she resembles his deceased daughter, and he believes that she is much too young to remember where exactly the fortress's location is.

 Selene goes on to become a Death Dealer, fighting against the Lycans for vengeance.
-For the centuries that follow, (the better part of a thousand years) she serves under Viktor with blind loyalty, remaining in the dark about her family's murder by none other than Viktor himself.
+For the centuries that follow (the better part of a thousand years), she serves under Viktor with blind loyalty, remaining in the dark about her family's murder by none other than Viktor himself.

 On Viktor's orders, Selene exiles Andreas Tanis, the Coven's official historian.
 At some point, she also becomes the unwilling object of the romantic interests of Kraven, the Coven's regent.